CryogenX77/Tracking-Depth-Weather-Computer-Vision/README.md

     ```

 2.  **Create and Activate the Conda Environment**
-    This command creates a new, isolated environment with a compatible version of Python.
+    This command creates an isolated environment with a compatible version of Python.
     ```bash
     # Create the environment
     conda create -n tracker_env python=3.11 -y